AdobeDocs/target-developers/src/pages/index.md

 ## Overview

-This documentation provides instructions for Adobe Target APIs and SDKs.
+This documentation provides resources for Adobe Target developers, including administration, implementation, integrations, and instructions for Adobe Target APIs and SDKs.

 The Adobe Target APIs are a collection of APIs that power Adobe Target products like Adobe Recommendations.
 The APIs allow for the creation of data-rich user interfaces you can use to manipulate and integrate data.